What are Fraud Red Flags?

-Any abrupt changes in the employee’s lifestyle without a proportionate increase in their incomes should be investigated to see if there is a probability that the individual is involved in fraud.
+Any abrupt improvements in the employee’s lifestyle without a proportionate increase in their income should be investigated to see if there is a probability that the individual is involved in fraud.

 History of debts

-During the hiring process, an organization should conduct background checks to see if potential employees have a history of debts in their previous organizations.
+During the hiring process, an organization should conduct background checks to see if potential employees have a history of debts.
 When a company hires employees with debt problems, there is a likelihood that they will find opportunities to get extra income above their salary to pay debts.
 It may mean engaging in opportunistic fraud with the intention of obtaining money that they are not entitled to.

 Some employees may continuously engage in gambling as a way of getting quick cash to meet some of their needs.
-However, in gambling, the participants must be willing to lose and gain as they gamble on future events such as football matches or casino games.
-Due to the addictive nature of gambling, the employee’s income may be insufficient to finance their gambling activities and may be forced to do anything to earn extra income.
-It may mean engaging in fraudulent activities such as stealing the organization’s assets, manipulating inventory, making extraordinary claims, etc.
+Due to the addictive nature of gambling, the employee’s income may be insufficient to finance their gambling activities and they may feel forced to do anything to earn extra income.
+This may mean engaging in fraudulent activities such as stealing the organization’s assets, manipulating inventory, making extraordinary claims, etc.

-Identifying employees involved in gambling and helping them get out of the behavior can help the company reduce incidences of fraud while helping them manage their finances.
+Identifying employees involved in gambling and helping them get out of the behavior can help a company reduce incidences of fraud.

 Key Takeaways from Fraud Red Flags